nikhilshakohi/facebookClone/README.md

-# Facebook Clone
+# Facebook Clone Application
-created using
+Created using
 `React` as front-end,
 `Firebase` as back-end,
 `react-icons` for Icons,